jgoguen/calibre-kobo-driver/README.md

 1. What version of calibre and this plugin you are using.
 If you are not on the latest version of either, I will require that you update before I accept any bug report.
 1. The full error message reported by calibre, if any.
 1. For issues processing books, whether or not you have a book that you are able to send me that demonstrates the issue.
-Please be aware of any copyright restrictions that may prohibit sending me a book.
+Please follow the directions when submitting a new bug to provide me with a book.
+Under no circumstances should copyrighted content be uploaded to a public bug.
 1. The calibre debug log.
 	1. To get the calibre debug log, click the arrow beside the "Preferences" menu, choose "Restart in debug mode", repeat the same action that caused the issue, and close calibre.
 The debug log will be automatically displayed to you.